DigitalPublishingToolkit/NN09/md/10Rules.md

 have to be some kind of trade-off.
 Hirschman, at that time, was clearly not thinking of social networks, but of companies, clubs, and political parties, where abandonment could entail the loss of employment, loss of political agency, or loss of access to certain localities.
 This thought is perfectly valid for platforms too.
 The cost of leaving a platform is largely determined by the strength of its network effects.
 Quitting Facebook can literally mean you lose the most important channel to connect with your friends.
-Still, many respond to this kind of criticism of Facebook, Google, or Twitter with only a succinct: ‘Well, you don’t *have* to join…’ ‘Voice’ is a more political alternative, compared to ‘exit’.
+Still, many respond to this kind of criticism of Facebook, Google, or Twitter with only a succinct: ‘Well, you don’t *have* to join…’ Compared to ‘exit’ ‘voice’ is a more political alternative.
 Speaking out about injustice from within the platform can be just as efficient a way of addressing, and redressing, common grievances.
 Besides, the ‘voice’ option will become more and more relevant as ‘exit’ costs continue to rise.